 Some podcasters will use personal or company social media channels but another option is to create accounts for just your podcast.
 Both options are effective but if you’re going to be making a separate account for just the podcast, evaluate whether or not you truly have the time to dedicate to creating, sharing, and engaging with content.

 Whether you’re using company, personal, or podcast-specific social media accounts, share all the content you’ve created.
-This includes podcast episodes, transcriptions, blogs, PR, etc. Sharing this content can encourage word of mouth marketing, still one of the best ways to attain new podcast listeners, but sadly, one of the most difficult to achieve/cultivate.
+This includes podcast episodes, transcriptions, blogs, PR, etc. Sharing this content can encourage word-of-mouth marketing, still one of the best ways to attain new podcast listeners, but sadly, one of the most difficult to achieve.

 Some podcast social media accounts that we love:

-And lastly, let’s talk about PR.
 As many marketers know, PR is of utmost importance when it comes to a well-rounded and effective SEO strategy.
-PR drives word of mouth marketing, increased awareness, credibility, and backlinks to your podcast, to name a few benefits.
+PR drives word-of-mouth marketing, increased awareness, credibility, and backlinks to your podcast, to name a few benefits.

 There are numerous ways you can go about PR, some are paid and some are organic so at the end of the day it really comes down to your budget.